 main()

-By using the code outlined above, you should now be able to complete basic image scraping tasks such as to download all images from a website in one go.
+By using the code outlined above, you should now be able to complete basic image web scraping tasks, such as downloading all images from a website in one go.
 Upgrading an image scraper can be done in a variety of ways, most of which we outlined in the previous installment.
-We recommend studying our Python Requests article to get more up to speed with the library used in this tutorial.
-Check out our blog for more details on how to get started with data acquisition and take a look at our own general-purpose web scraper.
+We recommend studying our Python Requests article to get up to speed with the library used in this tutorial.
+In addition, check out our blog for more details on how to get started with data acquisition.

 About the author